Knowledge base

 Has this FAQ been helpful?

-This guide details the use of Crontab (crons via SSH), available only on Managed Cloud Server, by default (there is also a task scheduler for all hosting).
+This guide details the use of Crontab (crons via SSH), available only on Managed Cloud, by default (there is also a task scheduler for all hosting plans).

 Prerequisites

-• The script files called by the cron must be executable (CHMOD).
+• Script files called by cron must be executable (CHMOD).

 Full path

-Cron tasks do not know the absolute path.
-Calling PHP without specifying the full paths to the executable makes it impossible to execute the task.
+Cron jobs do not have access to the absolute path.
+Calling PHP without specifying the full path to the executable makes it impossible to run the task.
 You must specify

 /opt/phpX.X/bin/php